 - After finishing the email, one should spend one minute more to reflect before sending it out - is it possible to avoid at least one additional back-and-forth round by rephrasing a part of an email or adding/removing something?
-It is a thinking one step ahead of your opponent approach.
+It is about thinking one step ahead of your opponent.

-I am a Russian-Swiss and speak German, Russian, English and am learning Spanish now.
+I am a Russian-Swiss, I speak German, Russian, English and am learning Spanish now.
 In Russia, I studied computer science with a focus on natural language processing.
-After that, I moved to Switzerland and obtained a second master degree in computer science at ETH Zurich with the focus on distributed systems.
+After that, I moved to Switzerland and obtained a second bachelor and master's degree in computer science at the ETH Zurich with the focus on distributed systems.
 During the past several years my focus has strongly shifted towards privacy, security and legal compliance.
-Besides these topics, I am always happy to chat about wakeboarding, video filming, and video cutting, optimization (of any kind), good books & trips and Cuban salsa (the dancing thing, but salsa as a cooking topic is also a good one).
-While living in Russia, I did 2-3 kayak trips each 7-10 days per summer in a wild Russian nature with the family and then with my university friends.
-In my free time right now, I sing in a choir and teach salsa at ETH Zurich with my Cuban wife.
+Given this shift of my working activities, I obtained a Master of Advanced Studies in Business Law.
+Besides these working topics, I am always happy to chat about wakeboarding, video filming, and video cutting, optimization (of any kind), good books & trips and Cuban salsa (the dancing thing, but salsa as a cooking topic is also a good one).
+While living in Russia, I did 2-3 kayak trips of 7-10 days each per summer in a wild Russian nature with the family and later with my university friends.
+In my free time right now, I sing in a choir and teach salsa at ETH Zurich.

 LinksIn case you are interesting in exploring on the topic of User Manuals, here are some great links: